 top of page

-Gabrielle Bates is the author of the poetry collection Judas Goat (Tin House, 2023), a New York Times Book Review Shortlist pick and an NPR Best Book of 2023.
-Originally from Birmingham, Alabama, Bates currently lives in Seattle, where she works for Open Books: A Poem Emporium and co-hosts the podcast The Poet Salon.
-Her work has been featured in the New Yorker, Poem-a-Day, Ploughshares, the Between the Covers podcast, and elsewhere, and she has served as visiting faculty for a variety of universities, arts organizations, and museums, including the University of Washington Rome Center and the Tin House Writers' Workshops.
+Gabrielle Bates is the author of Judas Goat (Tin House, 2023), a New York Times Book Review Critics Pick, NPR Best Book of 2023, and finalist for the Washington State Book Award in Poetry.
+Originally from Birmingham, Alabama, she currently lives in Seattle, where she works for Open Books: A Poem Emporium and co-hosts the podcast The Poet Salon with Luther Hughes and Dujie Tahat.
+Her work has appeared in the New Yorker, Poem-a-Day, Ploughshares, and elsewhere, and she has served as visiting faculty for a variety of universities, arts organizations, and museums, including the University of Washington Rome Center and the Tin House Writers' Workshops.

 Electric Lit's Top Poetry Collection of 2023